GuangxingHan/QA-FewDet/README.md

 ```
 sh scripts/meta_training_coco_resnet101.sh
 ```
-after meta-training, the model are directly evaluated on novel classes without fine-tuning
+after meta-training, the model are directly evaluated on novel classes without fine-tuning.

 - We perform 1/2/3/5/10/30-shot fine-tuning after the two-step meta-training using the exact same few-shot datasets as [TFA](https://github.com/ucbdrive/few-shot-object-detection).
 The training script is
 ```